 The bacteria can also spread through contact with towels, sheets, clothes, dressings or other objects that have been used by someone colonised or infected with MRSA.

-During bed making, for example, skin scales from an infected or colonised person may become airborne and contaminate nearby surfaces.
+During bed making, for example, skin scales from an infected or colonised person may inadvertently contaminate nearby surfaces and then contaminate the hands of staff making cleaning of the environment important in addition to cleaning of hands.

 Diagnosis